modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 Julia has a rather high startup and compilation latency.
 If you only use scripts, you will pay this cost every time you run a slightly modified version of your code.
 That is why many Julia developers fire up a REPL at the beginning of the day and run all of their code there, chunk by chunk, in an interactive way.
-Full files can be run interactively from the REPL with `include`.
+Full files can be run interactively from the REPL with the `include` function.

 ```julia-repl
 julia> include("myfile.jl")
 ```

 Alternatively, `includet` from the [Revise](https://timholy.github.io/Revise.jl/stable/user_reference/#Revise.includet) package can be used to "include and track" a file.
-This will automatically update function definitions in the file in the running REPL session.
+This will automatically update changes to function definitions in the file in the running REPL session.

 \vscode{